Make Explicit Calibration Implicit: Calibrate Denoiser Instead of the Noise Model: Introduction

-To work on the above three problems of the calibration-based methods, we propose a calibration-free pipeline for lighting every darkness (\framework).
-As shown in \figref{fig:teaser_framework} (b), our framework does not need any data or operations for calibration.
-Furthermore, for decoupling the strong connection between the denoising network and the specific target camera, we propose a pre-training and fine-tuning framework.
-As for the gap between virtual \footnote{ ``Virtual'' cameras do not correspond to any real camera models, but with reasonable noise parameters of the predefined noise model. } and target cameras, as well as the influence of the out-of-model noise, we propose a Reparameterized Noise Removal (RepNR) block.
-During pre-training, the RepNR block is equipped with several camera-specific alignments (CSA).
-Each CSA is responsible for learning the camera-specific information of a virtual camera and aligning features to a shared space.
-Then, the common knowledge of {\bf{in-model}} (components that have been assumed as part of the noise model) noise is learned by the denoising convolution.
-In fine-tuning, we average all the CSAs of virtual cameras as initialization of the target camera.
-In addition, a parallel convolution branch is added for the out-of-model noise removal (OMNR).
-Only 2 pairs for each ratio (additional digital gain) captured by the target camera, in a total 6 raw image pairs, are used for learning to remove real noise of it (discussion on \textbf{why 2 pairs for each ratio} can be found in~\secref{sec:discuss}).
-During deployment, all the RepNR blocks can be structurally reparameterized~\cite{ding2021diverse,ding2021repvgg,chen2023instance} into a simple $3\times 3$ convolution without any extra computational cost, yielding a plain UNet~\cite{ronneberger2015u}.
+We introduce an innovative pipeline, \framework, for lighting every darkness, addressing the identified shortcomings of calibration-based methods.
+As illustrated in \figref{fig:teaser_framework} (c), our framework eliminates the necessity for calibration data and operations related to the noise model.
+To sever the strong dependency between the denoising network and a specific target camera, we propose a dual-stage approach: pre-training with a virtual camera set\footnote{``Virtual'' cameras do not correspond to any real camera models but with reasonable noise parameters of the pre-defined noise model.
+It is sampled from a parameter space $\mathcal{S}$ with our proposed sampling strategy.
+Details can be found in \secref{sec:pretrain}.} followed by fine-tuning with few-shot pairs from a specific real camera.
+This strategy effectively decouples the network from being bound to a single camera model.
+Concerning the disparity between a virtual and a target camera and the challenges posed by out-of-model noise, we introduce the Re-parameterized Noise Removal (RepNR) block.
+During the pre-training stage, the RepNR block has several camera-specific alignments (CSA).
+Each CSA is responsible for learning the camera-specific information of a single virtual camera and aligning features to a shared space.
+Then, the common knowledge of {\bf{in-model}} (components that have been assumed as part of the noise model) noise is learned by a shared denoising convolution.
+In the fine-tuning stage, we average all the CSAs of virtual cameras as initialization of the target camera.
+Additionally, we integrate a parallel convolution branch for Out-of-Model Noise Removal (OMNR).
+During the fine-tuning stage, \framework~implicitly ``calibrates'' the parameters of the denoiser, especially the CSAs, instead of explicitly calibrating the noise model.
+Only 2 pairs for each ratio (additional digital gain) captured by the target camera, in a total of 6 raw image pairs, are used for learning to remove real noise (discussion on \textbf{why 2 pairs for each ratio} can be found in~\secref{sec:discuss}).
+During deployment, all the RepNR blocks can be structurally parameterized~\cite{ding2021diverse,ding2021repvgg,chen2023instance} into a straightforward $3\times 3$ convolution without any extra computational cost, yielding a plain UNet~\cite{ronneberger2015u}.